 Configure the Service Definition on Panorama

-A service definition specifies the configuration for the VM-Series firewalls installed in your NSX-T data center environment.
+A service definition allows you to register the VM-Series firewall as a partner security service on the NSX-T Manager.
 The service definition must include the device group, a template stack, and an OVF URL.

 - Selectand clickPanoramaVMwareNotify GroupAdd.